matthewlehner/matthewlehner.net/content/blog/2014-08-18-freelancing-is-about-you.md

 ---
 title: Your Freelancing Business Is All About You
 date: 2014-08-18T00:00Z
-image: freelancing-is-about-your-opportunities.jpg
+cover_image: freelancing-is-about-your-opportunities.jpg
+description:
-meta_description: You have more opportunity available to you on your own than any employer will ever offer you.
+  You have more opportunity available to you on your own than any employer will ever offer you.
 The best part is, you don’t need permission to access it.
-path: "/freelancing-is-about-you"
+path: "freelancing-is-about-you"
 ---

 As a freelancer, there’s a constant pressure to increase your rates, find better